MaxiDonkey/DelphiGroqCloud/README.md

 1. **Generation Synchronously text example :**

-The `GroqClous` API allows for text generation using various inputs, like text and images.
+The `GroqCloud` API allows for text generation using various inputs, like text and images.
 It's versatile and can support a wide array of applications, including: <br/>

 - Creative writing
 - Text completion